xiph/opus/README.md

 C99, it relies on common _implementation-defined behavior_ for two's
 complement architectures:

-o Right shifts of negative values are consistent with two's complement arithmetic, so that a>>b is equivalent to floor(a/(2^b)),
+* Right shifts of negative values are consistent with two's complement arithmetic, so that a>>b is equivalent to floor(a/(2^b)),

-o For conversion to a signed integer of N bits, the value is reduced modulo 2^N to be within range of the type,
+* For conversion to a signed integer of N bits, the value is reduced modulo 2^N to be within range of the type,

-o The result of integer division of a negative value is truncated towards zero, and
+* The result of integer division of a negative value is truncated towards zero, and

-o The compiler provides a 64-bit integer type (a C99 requirement which is supported by most C89 compilers).
+* The compiler provides a 64-bit integer type (a C99 requirement which is supported by most C89 compilers).